flanksource/canary-checker/README.md

 - [junit](#junit)
 - [smb](#smb---verify-folder-freshness)

-Checkout the above tests for more info about the fields that are available for their displayTemplate.
+Check out the above tests for more info about the fields that are available for their `displayTemplate`.

 ### Guide for Developers